ViennaTools/ViennaPS/docs/models/prebuilt/multiParticle.md

 ## Neutral Particles

-Neutral particles are defined by their sticking probability, which is the probability that a neutral particle will stick to the surface upon impact.
-The sticking probability is a value between 0 and 1.
-The sticking probability defines the reflection behavior of the neutral particles.
-A sticking probability of 1 means that the neutral particle will always stick to the surface, while a sticking probability of 0 means that the neutral particle will always be reflected.
+Neutral particles are characterized by their sticking probability, which quantifies the likelihood that a neutral particle will adhere to a surface upon impact.
+This probability ranges between 0 and 1, where:
+- A sticking probability of 1 indicates that the particle will always stick to the surface.
+- A sticking probability of 0 indicates that the particle will always be reflected.

+The sticking probability determines the reflection behavior of neutral particles and can be defined specifically for each material within the domain.

 ## Ion Particles